seascape-models/seascape_collaboration/limitations_risks_and_solutions.md

 ### Course of action (help)

 0. Be sure you know what you are doing here
-1. Make sure all your files are synced properly to the Dropbox/google drive folder and append this folder name with "_corrupted"
+1. Make sure all your files are synced properly to the Dropbox/OneDrive folder and append this folder name with "_corrupted"
 2. Remove the corrupted git repository from the project folder.
 3. Clone a new version of the git repository from GitHub to the dropbox, making sure you do not save over the "_corrupted" folder.
 4. Manually replace the files that you have made changes to in the new version on the project folder (that you just cloned from GitHub), and add shared folders and those not tracked by GitHub